poeml/mod_asn/trunk/docs/intro.rst

 -----------

 The database with all ~250.000 prefixes is about 20-30MB in size in the form of a PostgreSQL database.
-Without any tuning, it is able to to >3000 lookups per second on a MacBook Pro (tested with random IPs, a single connection, and client written in Python running on the same machine).
+Without any tuning, it is able to do >3000 lookups per second on a MacBook Pro (tested with random IPs, a single connection, and client written in Python running on the same machine).